Local mixing of one-parameter diagonal flows on Anosov homogeneous spaces: Introduction

 \subsection{Acknowledgements}

 We are grateful to our advisor, Hee Oh, for suggesting this problem and being a source of inspiration for us throughout the work.
 We also thank her for the numerous helpful discussions about her recent works and the surrounding literature and many invaluable suggestions that greatly improved the quality of our writing.
-In particular, we thank her for pointing out an application of our result described in \cref{sec:TopologicalMixing}.
-We also thank Le\'{o}n Carvajales, Minju Lee, and Andr\'{e}s Sambarino for useful correspondences.
+In particular, we thank her for emphasizing the importance of obtaining the second bound in \cref{thm:LocalMixing} which is crucial for certain applications to counting problems and pointing out an application of our result which is included in \cref{sec:TopologicalMixing}.
+We also thank Minju Lee, Andr\'{e}s Sambarino, and Le\'{o}n Carvajales for useful correspondences.
+Finally, we thank the referees for their thorough review and many helpful comments.